faerts/rijksmuseum-spotify/README.md

 Rijksmuseum app inside the Spotify.

+Install.
+Just put this project to your ~/Spotify directory (create one if it is missing).
-To run the app from Spotify type 'spotify:app:rijksmuseum-spotify' in the search.
+Run.
+Run the app from Spotify type 'spotify:app:rijksmuseum-spotify' in the search.